amar-cosic/q2-KoSCAPEbio/README.md

 This tool is BSD licensed, as found in the LICENSE file.

 ## Citation
-If you use KoSCAPEbio or Database curation script in your research, please cite it as follows:
+If you use KoSCAPEbio or the Database curation script in your research, please cite it as follows:

-`[Citation Here]`
+KoSCAPEbio: KoSC Analysis and Presence Exploration.
+(2025). *Zenodo*. https://doi.org/10.5281/zenodo.14927381

+Additionally please cite the related paper:
+`[TBD]`

 ## Contact
 For help and support, please contact: